-Map 3-1: Project impacts on terrestrial sensitive sites outside of the planned Project footprint as of September 2020 - western portion of Project footprint
+Map 3-1: Project impacts on terrestrial sensitive sites outside of the planned Project footprint as of September 2021 - western portion of Project footprint

-Map 3-2: Project impacts on terrestrial sensitive sites outside of the planned Project footprint as of September 2020 - eastern portion of Project footprint
+Map 3-2: Project impacts on terrestrial sensitive sites outside of the planned Project footprint as of September 2021 - eastern portion of Project footprint

-Photo 3-1: Example of 2019 Project clearing in a priority habitat type (black spruce mixture vegetation on shallow peatland)
+Photo 3-1: Example of 2021 Project clearing in a priority habitat type (black spruce mixture vegetation on shallow peatland)

-Photo 3-2: Example of an area with sediment deposition in recently burned priority habitat (Jack pine mixture vegetation on thin peatland site) in September, 2020
+Photo 3-2: Example of an area with sediment deposition into priority habitat (Tall shrub vegetation on thin peatland site) in September, 2021

-In September 2020, 94% of the terrestrial sensitive site area identified within the possibly disturbed Project footprint had not been cleared or disturbed.
+In September 2021, 94% of the terrestrial sensitive site area identified within the possibly disturbed Project footprint had not been cleared or disturbed.
 Additionally, 86% of the sensitive site area within the entire licensed Project footprint had not been cleared or disturbed.

-Of the total sensitive site area cleared or disturbed as of 2020, 149 ha (or 68%) was located within the planned Project footprint (Table 3-2).
-This was a 0.1 ha increase over 2019 (Table 3-3).
+Of the total sensitive site area cleared or disturbed as of 2021, 149 ha (or 68%) was located within the planned Project footprint (Table 3-2).
+This was a 0.1 ha increase from 2020 (Table 3-3).

 Nearly 24% of the impacted sensitive site area was in the possibly disturbed Project footprint, or 51.9 ha of area.
-This was an increase of 0.1 ha over 2019.
+There was no change since 2020.

-Clearing or disturbance of sensitive sites within areas subsequently approved for Project use was 14.6 ha in 2020 (Table 3-2), which has been unchanged since 2017 (Table 3-3).
+Clearing or disturbance of sensitive sites within areas subsequently approved for Project use was 14.6 ha in 2021 (Table 3-2), which has been unchanged since 2017 (Table 3-3).

-As of September 2020, clearing or disturbance of terrestrial sensitive sites outside of the approved Project areas was 4.7 ha, or 2.1% of total impacted area, which was an increase of approximately 0.2 ha.
+As of September 2021, clearing or disturbance of terrestrial sensitive sites outside of the approved Project areas was 4.7 ha, or 2.1% of total impacted area, which had not changed since 2020.

-Table 3-2: Project clearing or disturbance in sensitive sites as of September 2020, by Project area
+Table 3-2: Project clearing or disturbance in sensitive sites as of September 2021, by Project area

-Clearing or Disturbance Project Area Total Pre-Project Area (ha) Impacted Area (ha) Percent of Pre- Project Area Percent of Impacted Area Within the planned Project footprint 585.4 148.9 2.2 67.7 Within the possibly disturbed Project footprint 845.4 51.9 0.8 23.6 Within subsequently approved Project areas 14.6 14.6 0.2 6.6 Outside of the approved Project footprint - 4.7 0.1 2.1 All other area being monitored 5,239.0 - - - Total 1 6,684.4 220.1 3.3 100.0
+Clearing or Disturbance Project Area Total Pre-Project Area (ha) Impacted Area (ha) Percent of Pre- Project Area Percent of Impacted Area Within the planned Project footprint 585.4 149.0 2.2 67.7 Within the possibly disturbed Project footprint 845.4 51.9 0.8 23.6 Within subsequently approved Project areas 14.6 14.6 0.2 6.6 Outside of the approved Project footprint - 4.7 0.1 2.1 All other area being monitored 5,239.0 - - - Total 1 6,684.4 220.2 3.3 100.0